 There is little doubt that California state courts and the ninth circuit courts will remain hostile toward the enforcement of class action waivers not contained in an arbitration provision.
 However, because the FAA is a federal law which favors strict enforcement of arbitration agreements across the nation, every court in the United States is bound by well-settled law as decided by the U.S. Supreme Court.
 Therefore, arbitration agreements containing bilateral class action waivers will continue to gain increasing favor among business attorneys and others who wish to guard against the proliferation of such lawsuits.
 While it is important to note that certain state law claims cannot be included as part of a class action waiver, such as claims brought pursuant to California’s Private Attorneys General Act (“PAGA”), since such claims are brought by individuals on behalf of the State of California, which courts have reasoned did not sign an agreement to waive its right to be represented collectively or pursue class action lawsuits, businesses and their lawyers are encouraged to consider including a class action waiver in their arbitration agreements in appropriate circumstances.
 Even though the enforceability of such provisions may be affected by future Court decisions, given the current state of the law and broad reach of the FAA, as interpreted by the U.S. Supreme Court, such waivers will be found enforceable in a majority of cases.

-If you would like to learn more about class action waivers or other business-related legal issues, contact the knowledgeable business attorneys at Gehres Law Group for your complementary evaluation.
+If you would like to learn more about class action waivers or other business-related legal issues, contact the knowledgeable business attorneys at Gehres Law Library for your complementary evaluation.
 We’re here to support California businesses navigate legal complexities so they can grow and thrive in any climate.

 AT&T Mobility LLC v.
 Concepcion, 563 U.S. 333, 339-52 (2011).